-BUS 355 The Essentials of Entrepreneurship (3 credit hours).
-This course examines the fundamentals of organizing a small business.
-It covers such topics as the challenges of entrepreneurship, building the business plan, strategic planning, forms of ownership, marketing, pricing, cash flows, financial planning, execution, looking at ethical and legal concerns, and regulatory environment.
+BUS 355 The Essentials of Entrepreneurship (3 credit hours) This course is designed to examine the fundamentals of starting and organizing a small business.
+It covers such topics as the challenges of entrepreneurship, building the business plan, strategic planning, forms of ownership, marketing, pricing, cash flows, financial planning, putting the plan to work, looking at ethical and legal concerns and regulatory environment.

-BUS 367 The Necessities of International Marketing & Culture (3 credit hours).
-This course examines marketing principles and planning factors and techniques applied in a global environment.
+BUS 367 The Necessities of International Marketing & Culture (3 credit hours) This course examines marketing principles and planning factors and techniques applied in a global environment.
 In addition, problems of marketing internationally and methods of alleviation will be studied.

-BUS 385 Principles of Advertising (3 credit hours).
-This course focuses on the principles and background of advertising, advertising campaigns, and types of advertising.
+BUS 385 Principles of Advertising (3 credit hours) This course focuses on the principles and background of advertising, advertising campaigns, and types of advertising.
 Special emphasis is given to the social, legal, planning and creative aspects of advertising.